Chiefs embrace hurting Kansas City community as shooting investigation continues with 2 teens charged. Here’s what we know | KRDO

 Manny Abarca, a Jackson County legislator, told CNN’s Laura Coates a warning quickly spread as a flood of people ran for safety: “Guns, police, run.”

-Authorities say the shooting appears to have been a “dispute between several people that ended in gunfire” and there is no indication of a “nexus to terrorism or homegrown violent extremism,” according to Graves.
+The shooting appears to have been a “dispute between several people that ended in gunfire” and there is no indication of a “nexus to terrorism or homegrown violent extremism,” the Kansas City police chief said.

 43-year-old woman killed, several kids hurt